damonism/ausvotestr/README.md

 and the data in the package will reflect all of the returns and any amendments at the time of extraction.

-The current data in the package was extracted on 31 January 2022.
+The current data in the package was extracted on 02 February 2022.

 ## Disclosure threshold